Vrije Universiteit Faculty of Economics and Business Administration

 Exchange program for Business students

-Vrije Universiteit (Free University) is located in Amsterdam, the capital of the Netherlands.
+VU University Amsterdam is located in the capital of the Netherlands.
 Amsterdam is unusual in that it has all the advantages of a big city – culture, history, food, entertainment, and good public transport – with relatively few of the disadvantages: it is physically small, beautiful, relatively quiet and, largely thanks to its canals, has relatively little traffic.
 This university of 17,000 students is located in the southwest of the city and is easily reached by public transport.
 The Netherlands has a maritime climate, bringing lots of rain and only moderate variations in temperature between the four seasons.

 Program of Study